 After leaving for a while to soak in and take effect, it’s time to brush out any stubborn particles or rust.

 Stiff metal brushes may be too abrasive for some chains; however, a lighter brush or all-encasing ‘grunge’ brush should do the trick.

-Once you’ve given the chain a good brush out then reapply some kerosene to flush it all away.
-It’s the dirt and muck that really attacks the o-rings and shortens chain life.
+Once you’ve given the chain a good brush out, then reapply some kerosene to flush it all away.
+It’s the dirt and muck that attacks the o-rings and shortens chain life.

 You might also want to check around the sprockets, especially the front one which may be hidden by a protective cover.
 Here is where excessive grime may accumulate.

 #2 How to lubricate

-In order for the lubricant to be effective you need to dry off the chain after brushing and spraying of kerosene.
+For the lubricant to be effective, you need to dry off the chain after brushing and spraying kerosene.